bitkarrot/livekit-simple/README.md

 ## Running the Application

-To run the application, you need to start both the LiveKit development server and the Node.js server.
+To run the application, you need to start both the LiveKit development server and the Astro server.

 ### 1. Start the LiveKit Development Server